-We wrote a few weeks ago about the most common types of internal failures in manufacturing, their impact for the manufacturer, and how simple software can be used as a preventive measure.
-Manufacturing managers tend to ask the same question on this topic: "How can this new approach help cut costs?"
+We wrote before about the most common types of internal failures in manufacturing, their impact for the manufacturer, and how simple software can be used as a preventive measure.
+Manufacturing managers tend to ask the same question on this topic: "How can this new approach of using software help cut costs?"

 We'll be covering this question in our blog post today.